Scroll to top

 NARRATIVE WORK

-RANCH HANDS (WORKING TITLE)
+RANCH HANDS

 Inspired by the stage play Almost, Maine, Ranch Hands is a comedic study of relationships, sexuality, and friendship.
 Two small town farm workers, Ren and Matt, are simultaneously pushed apart and pulled together when their friendship is tested by the untimely introduction of the concept of a platonic marriage between them.